Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Experimental design

-We report point accuracy, calibration diagnostics, sharpness summaries, and score-based investigations.
-Point accuracy remains necessary because an uncertainty method that substantially weakens the underlying predictor loses practical relevance.
-Calibration is assessed primarily through PIT behavior, empirical coverage, and, where appropriate, Wasserstein-1 distance to the uniform distribution.
-For scalar targets, PIT is computed from the empirical predictive CDF induced by repeated predictive samples.
-For structured outputs such as gridded ClimaX forecasts, PIT is computed coordinate-wise and then aggregated across coordinates and test cases; the exact computation for each setting is given in Appendix~\ref{app:exp-details}.
-Under exact probabilistic calibration, PIT values are uniformly distributed on $[0,1]$.
-This makes PIT histograms especially useful diagnostically: U-shaped histograms indicate under-dispersion or overconfidence, hump-shaped histograms indicate over-dispersion, and near-uniform histograms indicate better calibrated predictive uncertainty \cite{Dawid1984,Gneiting2007}.
-Coverage and $W_1$ then provide compact summaries of the same phenomenon.
+We evaluate four quantities: accuracy, calibration, sharpness, and cost.
+Accuracy uses the task-standard metric (MAE for TimesFM, latitude-weighted anomaly correlation for ClimaX, normalized RMSE for UCI).
+Calibration is assessed through PIT behavior, empirical coverage, and Wasserstein--1 distance between the empirical PIT and the uniform distribution on $[0,1]$.
+PIT is computed from the empirical predictive CDF for scalar targets, and coordinate-wise then aggregated across spatial locations for structured ClimaX outputs.
+Under exact calibration PIT values are uniform, with U-shaped histograms indicating under-dispersion and hump-shaped histograms over-dispersion \cite{Dawid1984,Gneiting2007}.

-Sharpness is summarized through interval widths and related spread statistics, but it is never interpreted in isolation.
-A narrow predictive interval is only useful once the associated predictive distribution is already credible; otherwise, apparent sharpness may simply reflect under-dispersion \cite{Gneiting2007,Kuleshov2022}.
-We also report proper scoring rules and related ablations as complementary investigations.
-For UCI regression this includes ensemble CRPS, while for ClimaX, we report marginal CRPS and energy score.
-These are informative because they test whether calibration-first operating points remain competitive under blended distributional scores \cite{Gneiting2007,Gruber2022}.